$3,000 Personal Loan

 Business loanInventory, equipment, operating costsVaries by productNot for personal expenses

 On 0% intro APR credit cards: two very different products carry that label, and the distinction matters.
-With a true promotional APR card, missing a payment ends the promo period and the standard rate applies to new purchases only - no retroactive charges on existing balances.
-With a deferred interest product, which is more common with retail and store cards, missing even one minimum payment triggers accumulated interest on the full original balance calculated back to day one, typically at 26-30% APR.
-Before opening any account for a $3,000 need, search the fine print for the words "deferred interest."
+With a true promotional APR card, missing a payment ends the promo period and the standard rate applies to new purchases only-no retroactive charges on existing balances.
+With a deferred interest product, more common with retail and store cards, missing even one minimum payment triggers accumulated interest on the full original balance calculated back to day one, typically at 26-30% APR.
+Before opening any account for this need, search the fine print for the words "deferred interest."
 If they appear, understand exactly what you are agreeing to.

 The monthly payment is where a loan becomes real.
 A lower payment feels manageable in the moment.
 A longer term quietly adds hundreds to the total you actually pay out over time.